dann4624/VacAdmin/README.md

 > composer install

-2. Rename .env-example to .env
+2. Rename .env.example to .env
 3. Change the relevant settings inside the .env